Chronic Wasting Disease - The Rules

 Transporting live animals and infected carcasses (particularly brains and spinal tissue) and activities that concentrate animals, such as winter feeding, are all known to accelerate the spread of CWD.
-Existing, new and pending rules have been crafted specifically to address how CWD can be spread.
+Existing and proposed rules have been crafted specifically to address how CWD can be spread.

-Currently, a person must obtain a permit from Idaho Fish and Game to import, export, or transport captive mule deer, white-tailed deer and moose.
-A pending rule may ban all importing of these animals into or through Idaho.
+Currently, a person must obtain a permit from Idaho Fish and Game to import, export, or transport live mule deer, white-tailed deer, moose, and wild-origin elk.
+A proposed rule will ban all importing of these animals into Idaho.

-In 2018, the Fish and Game commission approved several rules because of the threat CWD poses to the state’s wildlife.
+The following rules are in effect because of the threat CWD poses to the state's deer, moose, and elk.

 Hunters are responsible for knowing the rules in the locations outside of Idaho.